Highlights from the Ratings and Financial Report for Nokia Corporation (NOK)

 NOK’s Market Performance

-During the last 5 trading sessions, NOK fell by -3.69%, which changed the moving average for the period of 200-days by +9.80% in comparison to the 20-day moving average, which settled at $4.23.
-In addition, Nokia Corporation saw 0.26% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NOK fell by -1.02%, which changed the moving average for the period of 200-days by +5.15% in comparison to the 20-day moving average, which settled at $4.06.
+In addition, Nokia Corporation saw -0.77% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for NOK